awsdocs/amazon-redshift-management-guide/doc_source/db-auditing.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html)

-The bucket policy uses the following format, where *BucketName* and *AccountId* are placeholders for your own values:
+The bucket policy uses the following format, where *BucketName* is a placeholder for your own value\.
+The *AccountId* is from the table of Amazon Redshift account IDs that corresponds to your AWS Region\.

 ```
 {